Quagmire: Hey, maybe we could set [Peter] up with another lemon snowcone, huh?

 Connery: Are you sure?
-I made some last night.
-Spelled my name.
+I made some yesterday.
+Spelled your name in a snowbank.
 Of course, it was your mother's handwriting! (laughing) She was holding the pen!

 - Frank Zappa's "Don't Eat the Yellow Snow" tells the story of an Inuit boy named Nanook, his favorite baby seal and a fur trapper.
 And, of course, the yellow snow.

 - In the second Ace Attorney game, Phoenix Wright: Ace Attorney: Justice for All, Maya wants a snow cone from the closed circus concession stand.
 Phoenix points to all the snow all around them (since it's late December).
 When Maya points out that there's no syrup, Phoenix hopes to himself that she doesn't notice the discolored snow in the corner.
 "That's not syrup!"

 - In Ape Escape, you can view some flavor text for each monkey you catch, and for one of the monkeys from the Ice Age set of levels, one of the monkeys is listed as being particularly grumpy because he ate some yellow snow.

 - The USA commercial for Rayman 3: Hoodlum Havoc uses this trope.
 It begins with two snowboarders who appear to be urinating in the snow, writing their names, and then we hear a wave-like sound in the distance as the camera focuses on the snowboarders staring in awe.
 The camera then turns to a bank of snow with the Rayman 3 logo written in urine, and Rayman looking at the camera, smiling.
 Then the commercial ends revealing that the snowboarders were actually squirting yellow liquids out of canteens.